Navid200/xDrip/docs/Nightscout/Auth_Default_Roles.md

 This is why we have set the variable to denied by default.

 #### **Can I change the setting to readable?**
 Yes, definitely.
-But, this may cause the cost of your Nightsocut to go up.
+But, this may cause the cost of your Nightsocut to increase.
 Please continue to read.

 #### **Malfunctioning apps**
 There are apps or features that will not function with the permission set to denied.
 An example is AutotuneWeb.
 You can change the setting to readable to allow such an app to function.
-However, you should know your Nightscout cost may go up.
+However, you should know your Nightscout cost may increase then.
 A better solution would be to contact the app developer and ask them to modify it such that it can use a token to read.
 Then, the app will be able to function without causing the Nightscout bandwidth to unnecessarily increase.